-It’s no surprise, therefore, that all of the above can deflate an experienced student’s enthusiasm levels when they first transfer to a new teacher such as Musiah.
+It’s no surprise, therefore, that all of the above can deflate an experienced student’s enthusiasm levels when they first transfer to a new teacher or a new piano lessons provider such as Musiah.

 But of course, what we're really talking about here is not a dampening of their core enthusiasm per se — merely the student’s enthusiasm (or lack thereof) as a result of not getting a free pass.

 When this occurs, it is not uncommon for adult students or parents to misinterpret this.